vidyaneela/CorrelationRegression/README.md

-# Correlation and Regression for Data Analysis
+# Correlation and Regression for Data analysis
 # Aim :

 To analyse given data using  coeffificient of correlation and regression line.